dirkakrid/NetworkConfigSyntax/README.md

-# Network syntax package for Sublime Text
+# Cisco syntax package for Sublime Text

 This syntax highlighting package should work with any "Cisco-IOS Like" configuration files.
 I will be working on updating it to support Juniper and other configuration file formats.